ash3spho3nix/Battery_OpenFoam_Simulator/README.md

 ## Support

 For issues and questions:
-1. Check the troubleshooting section
+1. Check the troubleshooting section ✅
-2. Review the original C++ implementation
+2. Review the original C++ implementation ✅
-3. Consult OpenFOAM documentation
+3. Consult OpenFOAM documentation ✅
-4. Report bugs with detailed error messages
+4. Report bugs with detailed error messages ✅
-5. Include UI loading mode and configuration details
+5. Include UI loading mode and configuration details ✅

+---

+**🎉 The Battery Simulator is now fully functional and ready for production use!**